-Because of the Cantonese variety's popularity, the name "lap cheong" has become a universal term for all Chinese sausage, whether sweet or spicy, fresh or smoked, or from other countries such as Thailand and Vietnam.
-In the U.S., however, you will mainly find two types of sausage: "bai you chang" which is flavored with soy sauce, and one made with pork and/or duck livers.
+Because of the Cantonese variety's popularity, the name "lap cheong" has become a universal term for all Chinese sausage, whether sweet or spicy, fresh or smoked or from other countries such as Thailand and Vietnam.
+In the United States, however, you will mainly find two types of sausage: "bai you chang," which is flavored with soy sauce, and one made with pork and/or duck livers.
 No matter which type of sausage you buy, there are two basic ways they can be cooked.

 Steaming Chinese Sausage

 The most common and simple way to cook Chinese sausage is to steam it in a rice cooker with or without rice.
 When steaming the sausage along with rice, the rice absorbs all the delicious flavors and fat from the Chinese sausage, making it utterly delicious.
 You can then slice the sausage thinly and serve over the rice with some raw garlic sprouts.

 Alternatively, you can steam the sausage at the end of the rice's cooking time.
 Slice the sausage and place it on top of the rice during the last 15 minutes.
 Not only are these methods of cooking the sausage along with the rice convenient, but there’s also only one pot to wash afterward.